oapicf/endoflife.date-api-clients/clients/java-micronaut-server/generated/docs/models/CycleEol.md

 # CycleEol

-End of Life Date for this release cycle
+End-of-Life date for this release cycle.

 The class is defined in **[CycleEol.java](../../src/main/java/org/openapitools/model/CycleEol.java)**